orkung/orkung.github.io/_posts/2021-03-24-kafka-notlari.md

 topics and partitions.
 Writes to ZooKeeper are only performed on changes to the members of consumer groups or on changes to Kafka cluster itself.

 [//]: # https://dattell.com/data-architecture-blog/what-is-zookeeper-how-does-it-support-kafka/#:~:text=ZooKeeper%20is%20used%20in%20distributed,of%20Kafka%20topics%20and%20messages.
 [//]: # https://www.confluent.io/blog/kafka-client-cannot-connect-to-broker-on-aws-on-docker-etc/?utm_source=github&utm_medium=rmoff&utm_campaign=ty.community.con.rmoff-listeners&utm_term=rmoff-devx
 [//]: # https://kafka.apache.org/quickstart

 #### from udemy lesson

 * kafka create single partition per topic default.

-*  ProducerConfig values:
+* ProducerConfig values
-    - acks = 1
+  * acks = 1